-The programmer may want to choose whether the (inserts of an) aspect $A_1$ is visible for the weaving of aspect $A_2$ .
+The programmer may want to choose whether the (insert of an) aspect $A_1$ is visible for the weaving of aspect $A_2$ .
 We come back to this issue in Section 4.

-Note that since no specific order of application of aspects has been specified, weaving may be non-deterministic.
-This situation arises when aspects interact, that is to say when $\mathbf{sel}\ j\ A$ returns a set of at least two rules.
-Detecting and resolving such cases is the objective of the next two sections.
+Note that since no specific order of application of aspects has been specified, weaving may be nondeterministic.
+This situation arises when aspects interact, that is to say when sel j A returns a set of at least two rules.
+Detecting such cases is the objective of Section 3.

-AspectJ: In ASPECTJ, aspects are silent w.r.t. one another and the base program is visible to all aspects.
+ASPECTJ: In ASPECTJ, aspects are silent w.r.t. one another and the base program is visible to all aspects.
 So, the first version of the weaver should be used.
 However, when an advice calls a method of the base program, the woven version of the method is executed in ASPECTJ.
 Indeed, static weaving (based on program transformation rather than execution monitoring) makes this natural.
 This behavior does not correspond exactly to either of the two weaver definitions given above.